 Quickstart

-- You want the fastest path from an empty directory to a running Keeptrusts gateway with validated policy enforcement.
+This quickstart takes you from an empty working directory to a running Keeptrusts gateway with a small, reviewable policy chain.

 Before you begin